 I’m Cat, mum of three and inventor of doddl.

-People often ask me where the idea came from for doddl.
+As doddl inventor and founder, people often ask me where the idea came from for doddl.
 My standard short answer is usually something like ‘from bad mealtime experiences with my kids’..🤣.

 There is a longer version though.